 Maintenance and cure benefits are due to a seaman who is injured while working aboard a vessel.
 These benefits are due to an employee regardless of who is at fault for the accident.
 However, many times, an employer will contest or deny benefits to their employees.
-If an employer denies maintenance and cure benefits willfully or recklessly, the injured employee may receive punitive damages.
+Injured employees may receive punitive damages in maintenance and cure claims when an employer willfully denies benefits.

 Punitive damages are designed to punish a party for bad faith behavior.
 If the employer fails to pay maintenance and cure, fails to pay the proper amount of maintenance and cure, delays payment, or terminates an employee’s benefits without good cause, the employee may receive punitive damages.
 The employees burden of proving injury for maintenance and cure is feather light, meaning that the events will be looked at more favorable to him.
 Factual disputes will most likely be resolved in favor of the employee.